rcaileff/career_ladders/software_engineering/software_test_engineer.md

 * Research, recommend and implement new test tools, for implementation team wide.

 ## Automation
-* Analyzes and recommends new tools and technologies.
+* Performs proof of concept projects with new tools or technologies to evolve deployment and development environments.

 ## Code Writing
 * Leverages best practices and writes code that serves as an example for SE I/II developers.